andreaeverett/movie-remakes/README.md

-### Explaining and the popularity of movie remakes through the original
+### Explaining the popularity of movie remakes through the original

 A blog post describing the project and presenting some of the results is available at https://andreaeverett.github.io/blog/Film_Remakes/.